BAndysc/WoWDatabaseEditor/README.md

 git submodule update --init --recursive
 ```

-Now you can open solution in Visual Studio or other C#/.NET IDE and build.
+Now you can open the solution in Visual Studio or other C#/.NET IDE and build.
 Start "WoWDatabaseCore.Avalonia" project

-**To build version to distribute:**
+**To build a version to distribute:**

 ```
 -- Windows version